 Independent Non-Executive Chairman

-Tim joined the Board in March 2011 and was appointed Chairman in June 2013.
-He is a renowned international business leader, with significant London Market and Lloyd's experience, including roles as CEO of Swiss Re's UK holding company, CEO Europe of GE Insurance Solutions and US President and CEO of GE Reinsurance Inc. Tim has held a number of high profile industry positions including President of the Insurance Institute of London and Chairman of the steering group for the London Market's 'Electronic Placement Support' project.
+Tim Carroll joined the Board in March 2011 and was appointed Chairman in June 2013.
+He is a renowned international business leader, with significant London Market and Lloyd's experience, including roles as CEO of Swiss Re's UK holding company, CEO Europe of GE Insurance Solutions and US President and CEO of GE Reinsurance Inc. He currently holds a number of independent non-executive directorships within in the UK insurance industry.
+Tim has held a number of high profile industry positions including President of the Insurance Institute of London.
 He received the Chartered Insurance Institute's medal for distinguished service in 2008.

 Chief Executive Officer of Tawa plc